 (A) The provisions of the Code apply to all full-time judges.
 Parts II through V of this section identify those provisions that apply to four distinct categories of part-time judges.
 The four categories of judicial service in other than a full-time capacity are necessarily defined in general terms because of the widely varying forms of judicial service.
 Canon 4 applies to judicial candidates.

 (B) A judge, within the meaning of this Code, is anyone who is authorized to perform judicial functions, including an officer such as a, magistrate, special master, referee, or member of the administrative law judiciary.
+Members of the executive branch, such as administrative law judges and hearing officers, are not subject to this Code.

 The Rules in this Code have been formulated to address the ethical obligations of any person who serves a judicial function, and are premised upon the supposition that a uniform system of ethical principles should apply to all those authorized to perform judicial functions.